artic92/linkedin_profile/recommendations_given.md

 ## Ashvtosh Goel

-Ashvtosh has been my first line manager at Airspan when I was under the Application team.
-I must recognise in him a great capacity of being always aware of the work everyone is doing.
-Regardless what he is doing, he is always keen to answer to each question he is been asked.
-He is always keen to explain what he needs, even if it requires more than one explanation.
-He is always able to simplify what he is explaining, using simpler and clearer words.
-It has been a pleasure and an honour to work for him.
+Ashvtosh has been my direct manager during my experience at Airspan.
+I remained truly amazed by his capacity of being perfectly aware of the activity of each member of the team.
+Regardless of he was doing, Ashvtosh always showed a willingness to answer each question he is been asked.
+I admired his patience and professionalism when talking to the team.
+Even if it required more than one explanation, he patiently made sure everybody understood his comments and suggestions, using simpler and clearer words if necessary.
+It has been a pleasure and an honour working for him.

 ## Dave Bell

-Dave’s support has been incredibly vital for me during these first months here in Airspan, therefore I think he might deserve a mention.
-He showed great patience explaining me every doubt or question, even more than once, and he never got upset every time I was going to ask him something.
+Dave and I worked in the same team at Airspan.
+Dave’s support has been astonishingly essential during my first months.
+He showed great patience explaining each doubt or question, even more than once, and he never got upset every time I was going to ask him something.
 Even if he didn’t know the answer, he was always keen to find it, and he was not happy until I got my doubts solved.
-If we would need to thank someone for having saved Ashvtosh’s time from trivial questions, that is surely Dave.
+If we would need to thank someone for having saved my manager's time from trivial questions, that is surely Dave.

 ## Natalia Grajek